patriiko/DeepLearningCourse/README.md

 Designed a custom CNN from scratch for CIFAR-10 image classification, with performance tracking in TensorBoard and accuracy-based scoring criteria.

+### Lab 7 - PyTorch ResNet Transfer Learning

+Adapted a pretrained PyTorch ResNet50 neural network for Brain Tumor MRI dataset classification.

+Final accuracy on the test set: 99.16%
+Accuracy for glioma class: 99.00%
+Accuracy for meningioma class: 97.71%
+Accuracy for notumor class: 99.75%
+Accuracy for pituitary class: 100.00%

 ## Folder Structure Example

 ```